 - 1. Follow the procedure in Before working inside your computer.

 - 2. Remove the base cover.

 - 3. Remove the battery.

-- 4. Remove the wireless card.

-- 5. Remove the battery frame.
+- 4. Remove the battery frame.

 The following images indicate the location of the USH board and provide a visual representation of the removal procedure.